WW International (NASDAQ:WW) Releases FY 2022 Earnings Guidance

-WW International (NASDAQ:WW – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $0.80-$0.85 for the period.
+WW International (NASDAQ:WW – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $0.80-$0.85 for the period.
 The company issued revenue guidance of $1.05 billion-$1.09 billion, compared to the consensus revenue estimate of $1.11 billion.

-WW has been the subject of several analyst reports.
-Morgan Stanley dropped their price target on shares of WW International from $10.00 to $9.00 and set an equal weight rating for the company in a research note on Monday, August 8th.
-DA Davidson cut their target price on WW International from $18.75 to $15.00 and set a buy rating on the stock in a research report on Monday, August 8th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and an average price target of $14.33.
+Several research analysts have recently issued reports on WW shares.
+DA Davidson reduced their target price on shares of WW International from $18.75 to $15.00 and set a buy rating on the stock in a research note on Monday, August 8th.
+Morgan Stanley reduced their price objective on shares of WW International from $10.00 to $9.00 and set an equal weight rating on the stock in a research note on Monday, August 8th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $14.33.

 Institutional Inflows and Outflows